jonshiach/graphics-labs/_sources/pages/06_3D_worlds.md

 };
 ```

-This creates an array of 3-element vectors that constain the co-ordinates of the centre of 10 cubes.
+This creates an array of 3-element vectors that contain the co-ordinates of the centre of 10 cubes.
 In the render loop comment out the code used to calculate the model matrix for the previous examples and add this code.

 ```cpp
 // Send the view and projection matrices to the shader